afridalailiyah/Konektra/Readme.md

 - For Android
   - You can download the apk from [here](google.com) TODO: Add the link.
   - If you want to build the apk by yourself, you can use Android Studio.
 But, you need to install the required packages first.
-You can install the required packages by using the code below.
+You can install the required packages by using the code provided.
   - Instalation and Running Apps
      - Open the project in Android Studio and select “Open an existing Android Studio project”
      - Navigate to the project”s directory and select it.